MicrosoftDocs/sql-docs/docs/t-sql/data-types/nchar-and-nvarchar-transact-sql.md

 ## Arguments
 **nchar** [ ( n ) ]
 Fixed-length string data. *n* defines the string length in bytes and must be a value from 1 through 4,000.
 The storage size is two times *n* bytes.
-For single-byte and multibyte character sets, the storage size is still *n* bytes.
 Depending on the string, the storage size of *n* bytes can be less than the value specified for *n*.
 The ISO synonyms for **nchar** are **national char** and **national character**.
 For more information on character sets, refer to [Single-Byte and Multibyte Character Sets](/cpp/c-runtime-library/single-byte-and-multibyte-character-sets).

 **nvarchar** [ ( n | **max** ) ]
 Variable-length string data. *n* defines the string length in bytes and can be a value from 1 through 4,000. **max** indicates that the maximum storage size is 2^30-1 characters (2 GB).
 The storage size is two times *n* bytes + 2 bytes.
-For single-byte and multibyte character sets, the storage size is still *n* bytes + 2 bytes.
 Depending on the string, the storage size of *n* bytes can be less than the value specified for *n*.
 The ISO synonyms for **nvarchar** are **national char varying** and **national character varying**.
 For more information on character sets, refer to [Single-Byte and Multibyte Character Sets](/cpp/c-runtime-library/single-byte-and-multibyte-character-sets).

 ## Remarks
 When *n* is not specified in a data definition or variable declaration statement, the default length is 1.
 When *n* is not specified with the CAST function, the default length is 30.